The costs in this article have been updated in line with the new energy price cap that came into effect on 1 October 2023.

-Many people will be wondering how much does it cost to run a washing machine and how can you lower the cost, especially with energy bills set to remain high for the foreseeable future.
+Many families will be wondering how much does it cost to run a washing machine and how can you lower the cost, as even though energy prices dropped as of 1 October, they are still considerably more expensive than before the energy crisis started.

 How much does it cost to run a washing machine?

-A washing machine costs between 16p and 31p to run per load.
-That works out as between £33.32 and £64.60 per year.
-This is based on a 8kg drum washing machine (suitable for medium-sized families) with an energy rating of between A and D that's used an average of four times per week (opens in new tab).
+A washing machine currently costs between 12p and 20p to run per load.
+That works out as between £24.96 and £41.60 per year.
+This is based on a 8kg drum washing machine (suitable for medium-sized families) with an energy rating of between A and D that's used an average of four times per week.

-Your exact running costs will depend on the model of your washing machine, its energy rating and how often you use it.
+Your exact running costs will depend on the model of your washing machine, its energy rating, how often you use it and how much you pay for your energy.

-Below we have looked at examples of 8kg washing machines with different energy ratings to see how the costs compare.
+Below, we have looked at examples of 8kg washing machines with different energy ratings to see how the costs compare.
+(These are calculated using the energy price cap figures in effect from 1 October 2023).

 The above figures only take electricity costs into consideration, but there are also water costs to think about.
-Research by website In The Wash (opens in new tab), shows that the average washing machine uses 46.28 litres of water per cycle, and the average cost of water per litre in the UK is 0.3p.
-This means the average washing machine uses 14p of water per use, taking your total costs to between 30p and 45p per cycle, depending on the efficiency of the machine.
+Research by website In The Wash, shows that the average washing machine uses 46.28 litres of water per cycle, and the average cost of water per litre in the UK is 0.3p.
+This means the average washing machine uses 14p of water per use, taking your total costs to between 26p and 34p per cycle, depending on the efficiency of the machine.

 What’s the cheapest time to run your washing machine?